Independent comparisonAll prices in AUD

 Pricing and plans compared

-QuickBooks is the cheaper sticker price across the range.
-Simple Start is $33 a month against Xero's $35 Ignite plan, Essentials is $55 against Xero's $75 Grow, and Plus tops out at $85 against Xero's $115 Comprehensive.
+QuickBooks is the cheaper sticker price across the range: Simple Start undercuts Xero's Ignite plan, Essentials sits below Xero's Grow, and Plus tops out below Xero's Comprehensive.
 If you are a sole trader or a small business that does not need many users or payroll, QuickBooks keeps more in the bank each month, and Xero's Ignite plan also caps you at 20 invoices a month.
+The comparison table on this page shows each plan's current price in Australian dollars.

 Two things close the gap.
 Xero includes unlimited users on every plan, while QuickBooks starts at one.
 And Xero includes payroll, while QuickBooks runs payroll as a paid add-on through Employment Hero.
 Once you have a few staff and more than one person in the books, Xero's all in price can match or beat QuickBooks.
 The calculator above folds your invoice count and headcount into a single figure for each.